Mortgage assistance from banks and lenders

 If you are one of the millions of homeowners whose mortgage balance in underwater, which means it exceeds the current property value of your home, then the federal government has three options for you.

 Many private and government grants can also be used to help pay your mortgage.
 While you do need to apply for these grant programs, they can be another option to consider.
 Note these are not that common but they can be another resource to explore.
 Find a list of grants that help with mortgages and bills.

 Learn about a federal government program, Hope for Homeowners, that is offered through the Federal Housing Authority (FHA).
 It will help hundreds of thousands of lower income homeowners pay or refinance their mortgages (including subprime).
 Some forms of help may even be available if the value of your home has significantly declined and if your loan is “underwater”.
-More Hope for Homeowners.
+Continue with Hope for Homeowners.

 Military Homeowners Assistance Program (HAP) provides assistance to military service members, recent veterans and their families who are facing housing issues.
 Banks and national lenders such as Chase and Bank of America are also offering solutions to the nation’s veterans and service members.
-Read more military Homeowners Assistance helps veterans and service members.
+The military Homeowners Assistance helps veterans and service members.

 The Service Members Civil Relief Act prevents a home foreclosure and will lower the interest rate on a home mortgage for military members.
 More information on the Service member Relief Act.